nintanuki/nintanuki/README.md

 ## 🧑‍💻 I'm a computer programming teacher
-- 👾 I made a [space-themed arcade shooter](https://github.com/frankiebry/star-hero) from watching [ClearCode tutorials](https://www.youtube.com/@ClearCode).
+- 👾 I learned how to use Pygame and made a [space-themed arcade shooter](https://github.com/nintanuki/star-hero) from watching [ClearCode tutorials](https://www.youtube.com/@ClearCode).
-- I'm currently working on a survival dungeon treasure hunting game.
+- 🪏 I'm currently working on a [turn-based dungeon crawler](https://github.com/nintanuki/dig-adventure).
 - 🤔 I’m looking for any kind of feedback on improving my code or my learning process.
 - 🕹️ I love video games and like to my own games as a hobby.
 - 🎹 I also love music and aspire to learn to play the piano and compose music for games.